 Assistant Director Finance, Business Support & Property Services (S151) left in May 2022.
-Also the Assistant Director People & Democratic Services - Monitoring Officer left in February 2023.
-There were no taxable expenses allowances, other payments or bonus payments made to senior members of staff in 2021/22 or 2022/23.
+Also the Assistant Director People & Democratic Services - Monitoring Officer left in February 2023 being replaced by a new officer in November 2023.
+There were no taxable expenses allowances, other payments or bonus payments made to senior members of staff in 2022/23 or 2023/24.